Bluebonnet vs Parmer Lane: D vs C in Round Rock ISD

 Ed Neuhaus Ed Neuhaus March 1, 2026 6 min read

-Bluebonnet Dropped to a D. Parmer Lane Held Its C. Buyers in Northeast Round Rock Need to Know the Difference.
+Bluebonnet Dropped to a D. Parmer Lane Held Its C. Buyers Comparing These Two Northeast-Corridor Campuses Need to Know the Difference.

-Wait, that price gap is actually bigger than I expected.
-A $138K difference is meaningful, and it is worth understanding why.
-The Bluebonnet zone includes more affordable housing stock while the Parmer Lane zone picks up some of the slightly newer developments along the 45 Toll corridor.
+The median home prices are also pretty different at $342,000 for the Bluebonnet zone and $479,900 for the Parmer Lane zone.
+That $138K spread is bigger than the school scores alone would explain.
+The Bluebonnet zone includes more affordable housing stock while the Parmer Lane zone picks up some of the newer developments along the Parmer corridor.
 But the TEA gap only runs 14 points.
-So you are paying more for a modestly better school score, plus different neighborhood characteristics.
+So you are paying more for a modestly better school score, plus a different district and different neighborhood characteristics.

-I work with buyers in this part of Round Rock regularly, and the honest truth is that neither campus is going to win any TEA awards right now.
+I work with buyers across this northeast corridor regularly, and the honest truth is that neither campus is going to win any TEA awards right now.
 But there is a real difference between a C and a D, especially when you are talking about your kid’s school.
 Lets break it down.

 Bluebonnet vs Parmer Lane: Quick Comparison